BhawnaKansal/AutoML/README.md

 # AutoML
 ➢ Introduction
   1. Fine-tuning machine learning models is significantly enhanced by hyperparameter  optimization.
   2. Hyperparameters are adjustable settings that control the model’s learning from data.
-3. These settings are fixed before training starts, unlike model parameters which are  learned during training.
+These settings are fixed before training starts, unlike model parameters which are  learned during training.
   4. Skilful hyperparameter tuning can greatly boost a model’s performance.
   5. The Bayesian Optimization method for hyperparameter refinement is the focus of this  document.
   6. Additionally, the Tree-structured Parzen Estimator (TPE) method has also been  utilized for hyperparameter optimization.
-  7. A comparison has been made between Hyper opt and Bayesian optimization  and TPE optimization techniques, including an analysis of their learning rates.
+  7. A comparison has been made between Hyper opt, Bayesian optimization  and TPE optimization techniques, including an analysis of their learning rates.

 ➢ Hyperparameters
   1.Hyperparameters are configuration settings used to tune the training process of machine learning models.
   2.Unlike model parameters learned during training, hyperparameters are set before training begins.
   3. Hyperparameters guide the training algorithm.
   4. They significantly influence the model's performance, learning speed, and generalization ability.